indygreg/yubikey-ssh-agent/README.md

 This SSH agent makes the assumption that the YubiKey is the provider of SSH keys.
-Therefore, when there is a request for available keys or a signature request, it can be very vocal about raising an error (through its own GUI or OS notifications) when user interaction is needed.
-For example, if SSH wants to perform a cryptographic signature but the YubiKey is locked, this agent will show you a system notification that the YubiKey PIN needs to be entered and the SSH agent will wait for you to unlock the YubiKey before failing the SSH attempt.
+Therefore, when there is a request for available keys or a signature request, it can be very vocal about raising an error (through its own GUI) when user interaction is needed.
+For example, if SSH wants to perform a cryptographic signature but the YubiKey is locked, this agent will open a modal window requesting the YubiKey PIN and the SSH agent will wait for you to unlock the YubiKey before failing the SSH attempt.

 ### Security Advantages